Eagle Butte, South Dakota

 Eagle Butte is a city in Dewey and Ziebach counties in South Dakota, United States.
 The population was 1,258 at the 2020 census.
+It is adjacent to the North Eagle Butte CDP.

 Description

 Eagle Butte is the tribal headquarters of the Cheyenne River Sioux Tribe on the Cheyenne River Indian Reservation.

 The city takes its name from Eagle Butte.